johnvictorfs/atlantisbot/README.md

 # AtlantisBot

-A discord bot made in Python using the [discord.py](https://github.com/Rapptz/discord.py/tree/rewrite) library made by Rapptz (rewrite version)
+A discord bot made in Python using the [discord.py](https://github.com/Rapptz/discord.py) library made by [Rapptz](https://github.com/Rapptz)

-Made specifically for the discord server of the RuneScape 3 Clan Atlantis
+Made for the Discord server of the RuneScape 3 Clan Atlantis

 ***

 ## Self-hosting

-- Not yet supported, and likely won't ever be, the bot is very customized to a specific discord server, do feel free, whoever, to copy features of it and implement them in your own bot ([license](LICENSE))
+- Not supported, and likely won't ever be, the bot is very customized to a specific discord server, do feel free, whoever, to copy features of it and implement them in your own bot ([license](LICENSE))

 ***